 Keep passwords on all online accounts private

 Your passwords belong to you only.
 You can’t even share it with your close friends.
 Don’t use the same passwords on all your online accounts because all your information will be in great danger if one account gets hacked.

 It’s possible that some new online friends or dates are nice to you but it isn’t like that most of the time.
 Do be aware if some people act extraordinarily nice to you because it’s possible that they’re trying to get something from you.

-No matter how evil a man is on the Internet, the only way you can get physically harmed is through offline meeting.
+No matter how evil a man is on the Internet, the only way you can get physically harmed is through offline meetings.
 Remember, don’t meet them in person.
-Be cautious about your personal information like your real name, job and home address that may be easily exposed to strangers on the Internet through social media.
+Be cautious about your personal information like your real name, job, and home address that may be easily exposed to strangers on the Internet through social media.
 If you really need to meet someone that may be really your Mr. Right, use a second phone number instead of your teens’ private phone number to protect their privacy.